-BA 340 Human Relations in Management (3)
+BA 340 Human Resource Management (3)

 The study of workers' relationships with their leaders, their jobs and the organization.
 Emphasis on how management of human resources insures that people work together more productively, meeting the needs of the individual and the goals of the organization.
+Prerequisite: Junior Standing